 Robert Pattinson and Kristen Stewart Twilight movie image: Summit Entertainment.

-“Twilight Box Office: Year’s (Female-Centered) Sleeper Blockbuster” last updated in July 2022.
+“Twilight Box Office: Kristen Stewart in Female-Centered Sleeper Blockbuster” last updated in February 2023.